Dividend Growth Investing: A Long Term Solution

 A Beginner's Guide to One of the Most Popular Investment Techniques

 You've probably heard of the dividend investing strategy.
-It involves buying shares of companies that pay good, quality dividends and sitting back and watching money flow into your brokerage account, potentially helping you live off your passive income.
+It involves buying shares of companies that pay continuous quality dividends, then letting the shares sit there unless you want to buy more.

-- Building a collection of shares in great companies that increase their dividends at a rate equal to or substantially in excess of inflation each year.
+- Building a collection of shares in great companies who increase their dividends at a rate equal to or substantially in excess of inflation each year

-- Holding onto positions for long periods of time (often decades) to take advantage of deferred taxes as it allows more capital to be working for you, and more dividends being pumped out for your family.
+- Holding onto positions for long periods of time (often decades) to take advantage of deferred taxes, as it allows more capital to work for you, and for more dividends to be awarded to your family

-- Diversifying across different industries and sectors so your dividend stream isn't too reliant upon a single area of the economy.
+- Diversifying across different industries and sectors so that your dividend stream isn't too reliant upon a single area of the economy

-- Owning a collection of stocks from different countries so you collect dividends in multiple currencies to reduce reliance upon a single government.
+- Owning a collection of stocks from different countries so that you collect dividends in multiple currencies to reduce reliance upon a single government

-If you need a visual picture of what a good dividend growth stock looks like, look at Swiss food giant Nestle, which has increased its cash dividend over the past few decades.
-An investor who never bought a single extra share of stock beyond the first purchase has literally had ever-increasing sums of money bestowed upon him from his share of the coffee, tea, chocolate, frozen pizzas, ice cream, baby formula, cereal, sparkling water, and cat food sold in nearly every country on Earth.
+If you need a visual picture of what a good dividend growth stock looks like, look at Swiss food giant Nestle, who has increased its cash dividend over the past few decades.
+An investor who never bought a single extra share of stock beyond the first purchase has had ever-increasing sums of money awarded them from their share of the coffee, tea, chocolate, and other products sold in nearly every country.